terminalmage/tmdotnet/content/2014/03/2014-03-16-how-i-read-html-email-with-mutt.md

 1. Multi-part messages with both **text/plain** and **text/html** parts will display the **text/plain** message part.
-2. Single-part text/html messages will be passed through a
+2. Single-part **text/html** messages will be passed through a text web browser to be rendered to plaintext.

 In either case, it will still be possible to go to the Attachments view and open the message in an external browser.